jpadilla/django-rest-framework-xml/README.md

 ## Overview

 XML support extracted as a third party package directly from the official Django REST Framework implementation.
-It's built using the [defusedxml][defusedxml] package.
+It requires the [defusedxml][defusedxml] package only because it safeguards against some security issues that were discovered.

 ## Requirements